Many-hypercube codes: High-rate quantum error-correcting codes for high-performance fault-tolerant quantum computing: Abstract

 \section{Abstract}

-Conventional approaches to quantum error correction for fault-tolerant quantum computation are based on encoding a single logical qubit into many physical qubits, resulting in asymptotically zero encoding rates and therefore huge resource overheads.
+Standard approaches to quantum error correction for fault-tolerant quantum computing are based on encoding a single logical qubit into many physical ones, resulting in asymptotically zero encoding rates and therefore huge resource overheads.
 To overcome this issue, high-rate quantum codes, such as quantum low-density parity-check codes, have been studied over the past decade.
-However, such codes have complex structure, making it difficult to perform logical gate operations in parallel without sacrificing their advantage.
-Observing the simple structure and high rates of quantum error-detecting codes, here we propose concatenated high-rate quantum error-detecting codes as a new family of high-rate quantum codes.
-Their simple structure allows for a geometrical interpretation using hypercubes, each of which corresponds to a logical qubit.
-We thus call them many-hypercube codes.
-The encoding rate is remarkably high, e.g., 30\% (64 logical qubits are encoded into 216 physical qubits).
-Developing a dedicated high-performance decoder, we achieve high error thresholds even in a circuit-level noise model.
-Logical gate operations are also parallelizable.
-Thus, the many-hypercube codes will pave the way to high-performance fault-tolerant quantum computation.
+In this case, however, it is difficult to perform logical gates in parallel while maintaining low overheads.
+Here we propose concatenated high-rate small-size quantum error-detecting codes as a new family of high-rate quantum codes.
+Their simple structure allows for a geometrical interpretation using hypercubes corresponding to logical qubits.
+We thus call them \textit{many-hypercube codes}.
+They can realize both high rates, e.g., 30\% (64 logical qubits are encoded into 216 physical ones), and parallelizability of logical gates.
+Developing a high-performance decoder and encoders dedicated to the proposed codes, we achieve high error thresholds even in a circuit-level noise model.
+Thus, the many-hypercube codes will pave the way to high-performance fault-tolerant quantum computing.